 Q: Should I buy a smaller personal style blender or one for the countertop?

-Smoothie makers are a bit like jug blenders.
-The main difference is that smoothie makers usually have a dispensing tap so you can pour the liquid straight into a glass.
-They used to be ubiquitous in every kitchen store, but have gone the way of a lot of gadgets and been overtaken by the personal blender such as the Nutribullet.
 The big drawback with smoothie makers was that the tap could get clogged up if the machine wasn’t making the fruit liquid enough.
 A blender is NOT a juicer.
-A juicer by its very name removes the juice from fruit and vegetables, leaving the pulp behind.
+A juicer by its very name removes the liquid part from fruit and vegetables, leaving the pulp behind.
 Some people will argue that extracting the pulp from fruit and vegetables reduces the fiber and vitamin content in the product.
 Blenders blitz the ingredients giving a thicker liquid, and with no waste pulp.

-Q: Do I need a soup maker or a blender?
+Q: Do I need a blender or actually a soup maker?

 Q: I have a food processor, so why do I need a blender?